edwardho/SimpleTodo/README.md

 The following **additional** features are implemented:

+* [ ] Improve style of the todo items in the list using a custom adapter
+* [ ] Add support for completion due dates for todo items (and display within listview item)
+* [ ] Improve the UI / UX of your app including icons, styling, color, spacing of your app.
+    Use a DialogFragment instead of new Activity for editing items Persist the todo items into SQLite instead of a text file using SQLiteOpenHelper or Room
+* [ ] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Anything else that you can get done to improve the app functionality or user experience!

 ## Video Walkthrough